erickfis/autoOne_regression/texts.md

 ## Getting the data

+This dataset has handled to me through e-mail.
+I not sure whether or where it can be found over the web.
+I saw Microsoft using the same dataset on a training.
+In the future I'll try to include the source here.

 As we can see, the missing data is marked as '?' in this dataset.
 Lets start by replacing it with proper missing data indicators.
 After that we can check the data types for each feature.

 ## Missing data

-With proper missing data indicators, we can have a better understanding of the quality of each record in the dataset and in each one of its features.
+With proper missing data indicators, we can have a better understanding of the quality of each record in the dataset and in each one of its features

+### Strategies for dealing with missing data

+A number of different strategies can be used for dealing with missing data:

+- data imputation, filling NANs through mean or median by feature
+- same as above, but taking data structure in consideration, ie, the mean of normalized losses grouped by make
+- just dropping the data

+It is important to notice that some knowledge on the business domain would be required for making the proper assumptions for executing data imputation.

+As this is not the case, we don't have any understanding on the business rules here, we chose to deal with the missing data by just dropping it.

+Therefore:

-With 20% of missing data for normalized_losses, we will just drop this feature entirely as it won't help us creating any prediction model.
+- With 20% of missing data for normalized_losses, we will just drop this feature entirely

-For the other features, as they have only a small portion of missing data, we will use them.
-However, we will drop the records containing missing data.
+- for the other features, as they have only a small portion of missing data, 2% max, we will use them but we will drop the observations containing missing data.

 ## Exploring and transforming the features